DoganA/ug4_Shaders/ReadMe.md

 ![depth shading screenshot](doc/depth.png)

 ###  Texturing
-Same as Flat/Gouraud/Phong shading only that the fragment shader interpolates pixel colors with colors from an image.
+Same as Flat/Gouraud/Phong shading but the fragment shader interpolates pixel colors with colors from an image.

 Compile and run with `make texture-{flat,gouraud,phong}`